macwille/taikaluukku/README.md

 You need to create a project and enable Drive APIs and generate Client ID and Secret.
 You need a refresh token you can generate in Oauth playground **!!
 Remember to chose Drive API v3 in the scopes !!**.

-Use same Google profile for all the parts.
+Use same Google profile as the owner of the Google Drive.

 [Example Video by Google](https://www.youtube.com/watch?v=DYAwYxVs2TI).